Author Guidelines

 Tables

-Tables should be kept as minimum as possible and placed at appropriate place in the text and be designed to be as simple as possible.
+Tables should be kept to a minimum, placed appropriately in the text, and designed as simply as possible.
 Tables should be self-explanatory without reference to the text.
-The details of the methods used in the experiments should preferably be described in the legend instead of in the text.
+The details of the methods used in the experiments should be described in the legend rather than in the text.
 The same data should not be presented in both table and graph forms or repeated in the text.
 Tables should be prepared in Microsoft Word.

-Don’t keep tables/figures at the end of article.
-All the tables/figures should be kept at appropriate place in the text of article where you have mentioned about these tables/figures.
-All the tables/figures should be mentioned in text of article.
+Don’t keep tables/figures at the end of the article.
+All the tables/figures should be kept in the appropriate place in the text of the article where you have mentioned these tables/figures.
+All the tables/figures should be mentioned in the text of the article.

-Figure legends: Graphics should be prepared using applications capable of generating high resolution GIF, TIFF, JPEG or PowerPoint before pasting in the Microsoft Word manuscript file.
-Use Arabic numerals to designate figures and upper case letters for their parts (Figure 1).
-Figures can be attached as JPEG file.
+Figure legends: Graphics should be prepared using applications capable of generating high-resolution GIF, TIFF, JPEG, or PowerPoint before pasting into the Microsoft Word manuscript file.
+Use Arabic numerals to designate figures, and use upper-case letters for their parts (Figure 1).
+Figures can be attached as a JPEG file.

 REFERENCES